carlynorama/2023January-30DaysNatureOfCode/moving-to-typescript.md

 * ALSO bonus, install ESLint
     * `npm install --save-dev eslint`,  //On next install see if can just do second line?
     * `npm init @eslint/config`
     * add `"ignorePatterns": ['/*', '!/src'],` to `.eslintrc.js` (could be .json, .yml, etc.) so it will only look at the src folder.
 There are other, better?, ways.
 See link in resources.
+Ended up adding `"eslint.enable": false,` to `.vscode/settings.json` because it got to be a little much.

 ## tsconfig.json